 "Gas" shall mean natural gas in its natural state, produced from wells, including casinghead gas produced with crude oil, natural gas from gas wells, vaporized liquefied natural gas, methane and other gaseous hydrocarbons.

-"Gas Purchase Agreement" shall mean that certain Gas Purchase Agreement covering the Committed Reserves between Enron Capital & Trade Resources Corp. and Owner of even date herewith.
+"Gas Purchase Agreement" shall mean that certain Gas Purchase Agreement covering the Reserve Commitment Area between Enron Capital & Trade Resources Corp. and Owner of even date herewith.

 "Gathering Facilities" shall mean those gathering lines and facilities and appurtenances thereto, cathodic protection equipment and such easements and other rights in land that are to be used by Gatherer or, gatherer's designee or third party gathering service provider in performing the Gathering Services.